vedantMahangade/Myocardial-Infarction-Prediction/README.md

 # Myocardial-Infarction-Prediction
-Using aussian Naive Bayes and Bernoulli Naive Bayes to predict complications of Myocardial Infarction
+Using Gaussian Naive Bayes and Bernoulli Naive Bayes to predict complications of Myocardial Infarction